Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 Learn More: Berlin High Trail

-Even lesser known than the Julian Alps, the Kamnik Alps are Central Europe’s best-kept secret.
+Even less known than the Julian Alps, the Kamnik-Savinja Alps are one of Central Europe’s best-kept secrets.

-This 4-day hut-to-hut hike across the Kamnik Alps is for hikers who crave something challenging and altogether adventurous.
+This 4-day hut-to-hut hike across the Kamnik Alps is for intrepid hikers who crave something adventurous and altogether quite challenging.
 High alpine hiking experience is an absolute must, as this is a no-bullshit trek.

 Much of the route is secured and exposed.